 Carson Scholar Scholarship

 The Carson Scholars Fund (CSF) is a non-profit organization founded in 1994 by world-renowned pediatric neurosurgeon, Dr. Benjamin S. Carson and his wife, Candy.
 The CSF aims to recognize and reward high levels of academic achievement and strong humanitarian qualities.
 Scholarship winners are designated as “Carson Scholars” and receive a $1,000 scholarship award to be held in trust until he/she is accepted to a four-year college or university.
 Scholarship winners must have at least a 3.75 GPA, and are chosen based on their involvement in community service, teacher recommendation, and a written essay.

-Guidelines for the application process may be found here.
-All essays are due to Mrs. Maureen Osborne, School Counselor, no later than Thursday, December 1, 2016 at 9:15am No essays submitted after this date and time will be accepted.
-If you have any questions about the Carson Scholars Fund, please contact Mrs. Maureen Osborne at 410-531-6664 or at firstname.lastname@example.org.
+Essays must be submitted to Mrs. Maureen Osborne no later than Friday, December 1, 2017 at 9:15am.
+No essays submitted after this date and time will be accepted.
+If you have any questions about the Carson Scholars Fund, please contact Mrs. Maureen Osborne, School Counselor at 410-531-6664 or email@example.com.